ome/training-docker/_episodes/065-officialomero.md

 ~~~
 {: .bash}

+The container is configured by defining environment variables with the `-e` parameter.
-This will set a password on the default `postgres` user and database.
-If you want to create a separate user and database see the [documentation on Docker Hub](https://hub.docker.com/_/postgres/).
+The above example creates a user and database named `omero`, and sets a password.
+See the [documentation on Docker Hub](https://hub.docker.com/_/postgres/) for more parameters.

-You can check the DNS resolution by attempting to ping my-db-server from another container outside or inside the network you created:
+You can check the DNS resolution by attempting to ping my-db-server from another container.
+First try from a container on the default docker network:
 ~~~
 docker run -it --rm centos ping my-db-server
 ~~~